…and they asked us: “Can we do more?”

 What are the trends for 2020, what will we see in companies willing to embrace business technologies regarding any sub-branches of AI?

 We will find more companies ready to receive AI solutions.
 That means that we will have a well-established person in the company that takes full ownership.
 Furthermore, people are more and more receptive and capable of talking and understanding innovative AI solutions.
 And even though the legacy systems for the new technology not always simplify the integration process, banking and insurer are a good example of how this reality is changing (for example, Banco Best and Tranquilidade.)

 There are four different points that every big company that sells services or goods has:

-We also know that AI solutions requires for some maintenance.
-So, as a 2020 trend we would like to include our efforts to try to decrease this gap by having more low data maintenance solutions.
+We also know that AI solutions require some maintenance.
+So, as a 2020 trend, we would like to include our efforts to try to decrease this gap by having more low data maintenance solutions.

 Where are your clients?
 Where are the people you need to talk with?

 The website is usually your business card.
 Clients arrive there and they need to understand the information they see.
 They might need to talk to someone and you have to give them the opportunity to do it.
 It can be a chatbot, but also an email address or a phone contact, but you need to be ready and available to the people who already show interest in what you’re doing.

 Website chat is an option, WhatsApp as well.
 Visor.ai already works with banks that want to use WhatsApp to make transactions.
 They chose WhatsApp because they realized that their customers use this channel more than any other.
 You have to understand where your clients are and where to connect with them.

 Emails have been here for a few decades.
 When it comes to sharing documents, email is one of the preferred ways.
 How can AI be used in emails?